 -

-Record Progress Regularly: Record weight, reps, and volume to monitor progress.
+Record Progress Regularly: Log weights, repetitions, and volume to monitor progress.

 -

-Variation Rhythm: Regularly change the training arrangement every 8–12 weeks so that the muscles continue to adapt.
+Rhythm Variation: Regularly change the workout routine every 8–12 weeks so that the muscles continue to adapt.

 -

-Consider Supplementation: Taking supplements like whey protein, creatine, and BCAAs can help, but always consult a professional.
+Consider Supplementation: Taking supplements such as whey protein, creatine, and BCAAs can help, but always consult with a professional.

 It's Time to Maximize Muscle Building